agrimreaper49/tripsync/README.md

 # TripSync ✈️

 TripSync is an AI-powered travel destination recommender and booker.
-Built using Angular, Express, Node.js, Tailwind, Gemini, Firebase, and Google Cloud Platform, our platform offers personalized travel suggestions and seamless booking experiences.
+Built using Angular, Express, Node.js, Tailwind, Gemini, Firebase, Google Cloud Platform, and Docker.
+Our platform offers personalized travel suggestions and seamless booking experiences.

 ## Usage